VahidFarahmandian/Jinget/04-Presentation/Jinget.Blazor/README.md

 ```

-`JingetDropDownListTreeElement`: Render a select input containg a tree on the page.
+`JingetDropDownListTreeElement`: Render a select input containing a tree on the page.
 Configuration and descriptions for this element is almost same as the `JingetDropDownListElement`.

 `JingetLabelElement`: Render a label on the page.